Tandis Moghadam

 This course will explore the online learning landscape and how to ensure learner engagement remains high, even when working virtually.
 The course discusses various aspects of online education, as well as discussing techniques for both social and motivational forms of engagement and how to apply them appropriately in courses.
 The goal of this course is to help develop a better understanding of the topic and produce tangible resources to help implement plans, strategies, and ideas at your school.
 In addition to lecture videos, links to possible resources, and assessments, you will be able to utilize the Journal and Learning Activities.
 Take advantage of a method that best works for you.

 Standards-based, collaboratively developed curriculum is the backbone of high-quality CTE programs of study.
-For this reason, Standards-aligned and Integrated Curriculum is one of ACTE’s 12 elements of high-quality CTE within the Quality CTE Program of Study Framework.
-The Standards-aligned and Integrated Curriculum element of ACTE’s quality framework includes seven criteria that address the development, implementation, and revision of program of study curriculum, including the relevant knowledge and skills taught in the program and the standards on which they are based.
+For this reason, Standards-aligned and Integrated Curriculum is one of ACTE's 12 elements of high-quality CTE within the ACTE Quality CTE Program of Study Framework®.
+The Standards-aligned and Integrated Curriculum element of ACTE's quality framework includes seven criteria that address the development, implementation, and revision of program of study curriculum, including the relevant knowledge and skills taught in the program and the standards on which they are based.
 This course discusses the seven criteria as well as practical strategies in applying the criteria to develop standards-aligned and integrated curriculum.
 The course also includes success stories and curated resources to help CTE practitioners develop and implement high-quality curriculum.

-Career and technical student organizations (CTSOs) are an integral part of a student’s instructional program and CTE experience.
+Career and technical student organizations (CTSOs) are an integral part of a student's instructional program and CTE experience.
 They provide opportunities for skill and leadership development and career exploration.
-For this reason, CTSOs are one of the 12 elements in the ACTE Quality CTE Program of Study Framework™.
+For this reason, CTSOs are one of ACTE's 12 elements of high-quality CTE within the ACTE Quality CTE Program of Study Framework®.
 This element includes eight criteria addressing how CTSOs fit within CTE programs, their alignment to relevant standards, opportunities offered by CTSOs, and the CTSO advisor role.
 This course will describe successes to emulate, failures to avoid, and resources to help practitioners implement and support CTSOs.

 High quality high schools in America are creating blueprints for success through the use of career and technical education (CTE) programs in their curricular offerings.
 Successful CTE programs are keenly aware of their role in delivering academic skills and knowledge; likewise, successful academic high schools have embraced CTE programs to improve student achievement.
 This course defines school improvement, examines the defining characteristics of successful CTE programs, and reflects on the role of leadership, curriculum, and instruction in high school improvement.